tdongsi/tdongsi.github.io/source/_posts/Hive/2015-12-05-programming-hive-partitioned-tables.markdown

 In general, paritioning data means distributing data load horizontally, moving data physically closer to its most frequent users.
 In Hive, partitioning tables changes how Hive structures its data storage, for some performance gain.

-The book presents a hypothetical problem where one will regularly query some `employees` table by country and state, e.g. all employees in California, US or Alberta, Canada.
+The book presents a hypothetical problem where one will regularly query some `employees` table by country and state, e.g., all employees in California, US or Alberta, Canada.
 Partitioning this table by country and state is a logical thing to do.

 ``` sql
 CREATE TABLE employees (